Cybersecurity

 16 / 100

-16) What is the purpose of penetration testing?
+16) What is the role of “post-exploitation” in penetration testing?

 17 / 100